-Thirty-three Troopers, seven Sergeants, and two Captains work full-time on MCSAP eligible enforcement activities.
-Additionally, twelve full-time and civilian employees perform MCSAP eligible activities.
-The following tables highlight the personnel budget for FY2022.
+Thirty-three troopers, seven sergeants, and two captains work full-time on MCSAP eligible enforcement activities.
+Additionally, twelve full-time civilian employees perform MCSAP eligible activities.
+Occasionally, the Department will also assign temporary certified Non-CVE personnel to assist in our goals.
+The estimated cost of these personnel is \$195,812.91, not including ERE.
+The following tables highlight the personnel budget for FY2023.
 The cost per hour entries are solely salary, not including fringe or employer related expenses.
 All salaries are expected to be reimbursed at 100%.

-Sworn Personnel operating around commercial vehicles.
-The estimated salary cost for these personnel is \$200,878.18 not including ERE.
+Sworn Personnel